Universal National School Breakfast and Lunch Program

-Sebastopol Independent Charter School is partnering with West Sonoma County Union High School District this 2022/2023 school year to participate in the Universal National School Lunch and School Breakfast Programs.
+Sebastopol Independent Charter School is partnered with West Sonoma County Union High School District to participate in the Universal National School Lunch and School Breakfast Programs.

 Both breakfast and lunch will be provided free of charge, however, we are in need of each household’s participation in completing the Meal Application Form.
 While participation in the meal program is no longer based on qualifications on this form, the completed form does provide the school with additional supplemental funding, and increased food reimbursement to assist with food costs.

-You have the option to complete the form online at https://nlappscloud.com/ or by obtaining paper forms in the school office.
+You have the option to complete the form online at https://nlappscloud.com/ (choose West Sonoma County Union High School District as your district), or by obtaining paper forms in the school office.

 For meal program related questions please contact:

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.